Tank vs. tankless water heater – which one is better?

 Not only can your water heater affect your daily routine, but it can also affect your utility bills.

 When it comes time to purchase a new home or replace the water heater in your current home, you should always consider the cost, efficiency, and longevity of the water heater that will be in your home.
 Water heaters can be a very costly investment.
-However, you’ll be living with the water heater you purchase for over a decade.
+However, you’ll be living with the water heater you purchased for over a decade.

 When considering which type of water heater is best for your home, there are pros and cons to both the traditional water heater and the tankless water heater.